 Mills would have been established on the River Almond here from a very early date.
 The name "Breast Mill", found on modern maps immediately to the south of the village and beside the river, marks the location of a 1672 mill and is a reminder of the important of water power right up to, and often beyond, the industrial revolution.
 Kirkliston's real period of growth began in the 1600s when linen weaving got under way in the village, and it became a burgh in the 1620s.

 From the end of the 1700s alcohol started to feature large in the village's economic life.
 In 1795 the Glen Forth Distillery started operations here before later changing its name to the Lambsmiln Distillery and subsequently to the more memorable Kirkliston Distillery.
 By the 1880s and after a series of different owners, Kirkliston Distillery was producing some 700,000 gallons of grain and malt whisky each year.
 The distillery ceased whisky production in the 1920s, but was later taken over by Scotmalt to produce malt extract for the food industry and for home brew beer kits.
-The Scotmalt Maltings were largely demolished in 2006 and are due to be replaced by housing development.
+The Scotmalt Maltings were largely demolished in 2006 and were subsequently replaced by a housing development.

 In 1969 a new manufacturing plant for Drambuie opened just to the west of Kirkliston.
 This is a whisky liqueur including honey and other ingredients whose secret recipe was given by Bonnie Prince Charlie to a member of the MacKinnon family who had helped him after the Battle of Culloden.
 The plant at Kirkliston was the world's most advanced liqueur manufacturing plant, until its closure to make room for more housing.

 Today's Kirkliston is a slightly odd mixture.
-Significant amounts of new housing are being built or are planned around the edges of the existing village, especially to its north, yet its centre can give a slightly forlorn feel.
-This was not helped on our recent visits by the boarding up of the Kirklands Inn on the main street, nor by the obvious lack of progress on the redevelopment of the large Scotmalt site.
+Significant amounts of new housing have been built and continue to be built around the edges of the existing village, especially to its north, yet its centre can give a slightly forlorn feel.
 Meanwhile, some of the new housing development does seem exceptionally close to the motorway.
 On the other hand, there remain parts of the village that have real charm, especially around the parish church.

 The centre of the village is dominated by the Newliston Arms, named after an estate to the south west of the village.
 This carries on its outside wall schedules of charges once levied at the tollbar here on traffic travelling along the turnpiked road to Stirling.
 Here you find that every saddled horse was charged 2d (a little under £0.01), while anyone driving a score of oxen or cattle (20) would have been charged one shilling, or £0.05.